i18next/react-i18next/README.md

 If you don't like to manage your translation files manually or are simply looking for a [better management solution](https://www.locize.com?utm_source=react_i18next_readme&utm_medium=github&utm_campaign=readme), take a look at [i18next-locize-backend](https://github.com/locize/i18next-locize-backend).
 The i18next [backend plugin](https://www.i18next.com/overview/plugins-and-utils#backends) for 🌐 [Locize](https://www.locize.com?utm_source=react_i18next_readme&utm_medium=github&utm_campaign=readme) ☁️ — built by the same team behind react-i18next, with CDN delivery, AI translation, and no redeploys for copy changes.

+Starting from a React app with hardcoded strings (e.g. generated with v0, Lovable or Cursor)?
+Run `npx i18next-cli localize` — one command that wraps strings in `t()`, extracts keys, connects to [Locize](https://www.locize.com?from=react-i18next_readme__localize) and AI-translates your app.
+See the [launch post](https://www.locize.com/blog/i18next-cli-localize?from=react-i18next_readme__localize).

 ### Documentation

 The documentation is published on [react.i18next.com](https://react.i18next.com) and PR changes can be supplied [here](https://github.com/i18next/react-i18next-gitbook).